WebAssembly/spec/spectec/test-prose/TEST.md

 Fieldtype_sub
 - the field type ((MUT _u0? ?), zt_1) matches the field type ((MUT _u1? ?), zt_2) if and only if:
+  - the storage type zt_1 matches the storage type zt_2.
   - Either:
     - _u0? is ?().
     - _u1? is ?().
-    - the storage type zt_1 matches the storage type zt_2.
   - Or:
     - _u0? is ?(()).
     - _u1? is ?(()).
-    - the storage type zt_1 matches the storage type zt_2.
     - the storage type zt_2 matches the storage type zt_1.

 Resulttype_sub